nathunandwani/ClipperCMS/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

         /*
         function myStripInput($searchString){

-            Any Php code which filter the input search string The following internal functions could be called:
+            Any Php code which filter the input search string.
-              $searchString = stripHtml($searchString) : strip all the html tags
-              $searchString = stripHtmlExceptImage($searchString) : strip all the html tags execpt image tag.
-              $searchString = stripTags($searchString) : strip all the MODx tags
-              $searchString = stripSnip($searchString) : strip all the snippet names
+            WARNING: Ensure output is sanitised with $modx->striptags() !!

             You could also developp you own filter based on regular expressions.
             See http://fr.php.net/manual/en/intro.pcre.php